- Tuition & Financial Aid

 Prof. Heath Lewis leads Concordia’s Christian Education programming.
 He is gifted at breaking down big concepts in to actionable steps, which serves him well in his new role at Concordia.

 Dr. Rhoda Schuler teaches in the Concordia University Honors Program, in litteris fideque.
-Her focus is on service to the world and on ‘hearing the voices of the marginalized.’
+Her focus is on service to the world and ‘hearing the voices of the marginalized.’

 Dr. Michele Pickel has been teaching future educators at Concordia since 1998.
 Prior to coming to Concordia, she taught in a variety of settings in Wis., Okla, Mont., and Mo., where her husband, Steve, served as DCE.